Hardknott Pass is one of the steepest roads in England

-Hardknott Pass is known as one of Britain's most challenging roads.
-This single track road right through the middle of the Lake District National Park, in the region of Cumbria, England, it’s a heart-stopping series of sharp and narrow hairpin bends.
+Hardknott Pass is a mountain pass at an elevation of 400m (1,312ft) above the sea level, located in the Duddon Valley in Cumbria, England.
 It’s said to be the steepest road in England with a gradient of 1 in 3 (about 33%).

-At an elevation of 393m above the sea level, the road becomes especially dangerous for the brakes on a couple of particularly steep turns and it’s one of the most challenging sections of road in England.
+The road is totally paved.
+It’s a heart-stopping series of sharp and narrow hairpin bends.
 The pass itself has a series of hairpin bends that can be unnerving for drivers of cars and minibuses (heavier vehicles are advised not to use the pass), especially as the tarmac has become quite smooth in places.
+The road is fairly exposed so expect some wind and rain to liven things up too.
+It is unsuitable for all vehicles in winter conditions.
 Drivers are expected to give way to oncoming traffic that is ascending the pass.